-If a Director was unable to attend a Board or Board Committee meeting, he/she would still receive all the papers and materials for discussion at that meeting.
-The relevant director would review them and advise the Chairman or Board Committee Chairman of his/ her views and comments (if any) on the matters to be discussed so that they may be conveyed to other members at the meeting.
+If a Director is unable to attend a Board or Board Committee meeting, he/she will still receive all the papers and materials for discussion at that meeting.
+The relevant director will advise the Chairman or Board Committee Chairman of his/ her views and comments (if any) on the matters to be discussed so that they may be conveyed to other members at the meeting.